 The Company's core focus is its entry into NSW and the NSW project pipeline, with previous projects and subsidiaries viewed as non-core.
-The Company has announced a binding term sheet for its Mongolian assets with Resilience Mining Mongolia ("RMM") and notice of a Mongolian tax claim from the Mongolian Tax Authority ("MTA") relating to one of its subsidiaries.
-On July 8th, 2022, the Company provide RMM notice of failure of conditions precedent of the binding term sheet.
 These non-core assets may have certain ongoing contractual obligations and operations, which have inherent business risk and potential legacy risks.
 The Company has been listed since 1983, operating in emerging and frontier markets such as Brazil and then Mongolia.

-The material changes to known and unknown risks and uncertainties during the three-month period ended March 31st, 2023 have been noted in these accounts.
+The material changes to known and unknown risks and uncertainties during the six-month period ended June 30th, 2023 have been noted in these accounts.